gorouter/javasite/README.md

-# javaos
+# javasite
-Base image for Java / JRE
+Services of Site for Java/JRE